buildingnet/buildingnet_dataset/README.md

 [BuildingNet](https://buildingnet.org/)

 ## Requirements:
-This project was built using cuda10.1 and python3. <br/>
+This project was built using cuda10.1 and python3.8 <br/>
-For other requirements, look into requirements.txt
+For other requirements, look into requirements.txt.
+The conda environment is in 'buildingnet.yml'

 ## Model features:
 The model features are combinations of a pretrained network model features and building prior information features. <br/>